opra-project/OPRA/README.md

 ### Who is Roon Labs?

-Roon Labs is the team that makes the Roon music management software.
+Roon Labs is the team that makes Roon.
 For more information about Roon, see https://roon.app.

 ### Why is Roon Labs doing this?